IzanGamerHDOfficial/izangamerhdofficial.github.io/README.md

 This repository contains my website

 CREATED WITH <a href="https://github.com/mackenly/quickbiolinks/tree/master">QUICKBIOLINKS</a>
-under the Apache 2.0 license
+under the <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache 2.0</a> license

 --the original code has been modified--